Yangguang-Tian-Surrey/remote-user-authentication-framework/README.md

 # remote-user-authentication-framework

 We use Python to simulate a client-server user authentication from multiple (e.g., 4 and 8) biometircs at the local desktop.
+The reason why we use multiple biometrics is to deal with low-entropy issue.
+For example, user's single biometrics may be compromised or damaged (due to aging).

 To simulate it, we need an attribute based encryption ABE (FAME: Fast Attribute-based Message Encryption, CCS17), and a fuzzy extractor FE (Reusable fuzzy extractors for low-entropy distributions, EUROCRYPT16).
 We assume the readers are familar with these two concepts.